 - Review other information

-Don’t attempt to buy or sell a car without having a valid title and going through the proper steps to legally transfer it.
-Otherwise, you may not be able to properly insure it.
-If you sell a car without transferring the title, you may be legally responsible if the new owner is involved in a crime or collision.
+As a seller, if the title transfer isn’t finalized, you may be legally responsible if the new owner is involved in a crime or collision.
 You may also be sent parking tickets and other fines, which are difficult to dispute if you haven’t legally transferred the title.

-Application for Texas Title
+Texas Title Application

 - Vehicle make, model, and other information

 - Your name and address